zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/getting-started/dapper-insert-and-update.md

 ## Insert

-Inserting a single new record is really easy.
+Inserting a single new record is easy.
 All we need to do is write an `INSERT` statement with parameters for each column that we want to set.
 To insert data into the database, the `CustomerController` contains two `Create` action methods.

  - The first method is for the `GET` process which will run when we call the method.
  - The second method is for the `POST` process which will run when we submit the entry to the server.